anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### Standings Tie-breakers
 In the event two teams finish the regular season in a tie for a position, the following tie-breaking procedure will take effect:

-1. Record in head-to-head competition.
+1. Win-Loss Record in head-to-head competition.
-1. Record within the league.
+1. Win-Loss Record within the league.
-1. Record within the division (if applicable).
+1. Win-Loss Record within the division (if applicable).
 1. Least runs allowed for the season.
 1. Coin toss, performed by the Commissioner with a witness.

+Win-loss record shall be computed using the point system as defined in [League Standings](#league-standings).

 ### Postseason Format
 The postseason format shall be determined by annual vote.